KiwifruitDev/kiwifruitdev.com/README.md

 ### <a href="https://github.com/DirectorsCutMod/DirectorsCut" title="Director's Cut"><img width="256px" src="img/projects/directorscut.png" alt="Director's Cut logo"/></a>

-**Director's Cut** is a community-driven filmmaking tool for the Source Engine.
-Based on the recently-released Team Fortress 2 SDK (Source SDK 2013), this project aims to become an actively-maintained alternative to Source Filmmaker.
+**Director's Cut** was a community-driven filmmaking tool for the Source Engine.
+Based on the recently-released Team Fortress 2 SDK (Source SDK 2013), this project aimed to become an actively-maintained alternative to Source Filmmaker.

-I'm the project lead for Director's Cut, which started development in May 2022.
-There are 4 other contributors, and we are currently in pre-alpha.
+I was the project lead for Director's Cut, which started development in May 2022.
+There were 4 other contributors.

+This project was discontinued on July 2 2025 due to development issues.

 **Links**
 - [GitHub repository](https://github.com/DirectorsCutMod/DirectorsCut)